• Skip to primary navigation

 Jalapeno Simple Syrup poured into a jar.

-• Not a huge fan of spice?
+• Not a huge fan of a high spice level?
 Simmer the whole jalapenos instead of the slices.
 This way, you avoid the jalapeno seeds, flesh, and veins (where most of the heat and spice resides) from getting into the simple syrup.

-• Instead of jalapenos - Take it up a notch and use slightly hotter serrano or habanero peppers instead.
+• Instead of jalapenos - Take the heat level up a notch and use slightly hotter serrano peppers or habanero peppers instead.

-The best way to use jalapeno simple syrup is in spicy margaritas.
-Swap the honey syrup in my Tequila Honey Bee Margarita for jalapeno syrup or add a little to these Coconut Pineapple Margaritas instead.
+The best way to use jalapeño syrup is in spicy margaritas.
+Up your cocktail game by adding infused simple syrup in my Tequila Honey Bee Margarita for jalapeno syrup or add a little to these Coconut Pineapple Margaritas instead.

 That’s not all!
 You can use the spicy syrup anywhere you need an extra boost of flavor, such as: